Background

-Each year, CMS releases the Calendar Year Medicare Physician Fee Schedule (MPFS) rule that establishes payment rates used to reimburse health care practitioners serving the Medicare population.
-Since 2020, Congress has failed to address Medicare's budget-neutrality adjustment, a mechanism that requires cuts to physician payment rates when certain Medicare spending increases.
-This has led to five consecutive years of cuts to the MPFS conversion factor (CF), the rate that determines how much Medicare pays physicians for their services.
-In 2024, CMS cut the rate by 2.83%.
-In June 2025, the One Big Beautiful Bill Act (H.R.
-1) provided a temporary 2.5% increase for 2026.
-However, Congress has not passed a long-term fix to stop these automatic cuts and reform physician payment.
+Each year, CMS releases the Calendar Year Medicare Physician Fee Schedule (MPFS) rule that establishes payment rates for health care practitioners serving the Medicare population.
+Medicare's budget-neutrality adjustment, a mechanism that requires cuts to physician payment rates when certain Medicare spending increases, drove five consecutive years of cuts to the MPFS conversion factor (CF) from 2021 through 2025, culminating in a 2.83% cut in 2025.
+The One Big Beautiful Bill Act (H.R.
+1), signed into law in July 2025, provided a temporary, one-year 2.5% increase for 2026.
+However, CMS also finalized a -2.5% efficiency adjustment to work RVUs for many services, offsetting much of the increase for procedural and diagnostic specialties.
+The 2.5% increase expires in 2027, and Congress has not enacted a long-term fix.

 ASE Fact Sheet